CAOS-NYU/Dedalusv3_GreeneSingularity/drag_race/README.md

 # Drag Racing Dedalus on Different Machines
 To make sure we set up Dedalus correctly on Greene, we run some Dedalus codes on some different environments to compare them.

 Note: This note is incomplete.
-We would like to do a proper scaling study on larger (3D) problems [this one](https://github.com/DedalusProject/dedalus_scaling).
+We would like to do a proper scaling study on larger (3D) problems like [this one](https://github.com/DedalusProject/dedalus_scaling).
 But for now the results show Dedalus is working on Greene and the more ambitious goal is for the future.

 ## The 2D Rayleigh-Benard convection code
 We run the [2D Rayleigh-Benard convection code](https://github.com/DedalusProject/dedalus/blob/master/examples/ivp_2d_rayleigh_benard/rayleigh_benard.py).